TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

         lifecycle: development
 ```

+Note that it is possible to use environment variables, such as `${TYKDASHBOARDAPITOKEN}` in this example.

 The configuration options are as follows:

 Key | Purpose
 ---|---
-`tyk` | Configuration namespace for the Tyk entity provider
+`tyk` | Backstage configuration namespace for the Tyk entity provider
 `tyk.globalOptions` | Options that apply to all Tyk Dashboards registered in `tyk.dashboards`
 `tyk.globalOptions.router.enabled` | If set to `true`, registers endpoints that enable the Tyk Dashboard webhooks to dynamically import Backstage entities
 `tyk.globalOptions.scheduler.enabled` | If set to `true`, Adds a scheduled task to Backstage that imports Backstage entities on a regular basis